UK shares at more than 1-1/2 year high after Christmas break

 “There is some inclination towards the defensive and financials stocks, as market participants have been bruised by the volatility of the new (coronavirus) variant,” said Kunal Sawhney, chief executive at Kalkine Group.

-The domestically focussed mid-cap index advanced 1.5% in morning trade helped by retail stocks, with Marks and Spencer gaining 3.1%.
+The domestically focussed mid-cap index advanced 1.1% helped by retail stocks, with Marks and Spencer gaining 2.0%.

 Comments